kedacore/keda-docs/content/docs/2.14/scalers/cassandra.md

 - `password` - Password for configured user to log in to the Cassandra instance.
 - `tls` - To enable SSL auth for Cassandra session, set this to enable.
 If not set, TLS for Cassandra is not used.
 (Values: enable, disable, Default: disable, Optional).
 - `cert` - Certificate path for client authentication.
-Mandatory is tls enabled.
+Mandatory if tls enabled.
 (Optional)
 - `key` - Key path for client authentication.
-Mandatory is tls enabled.
+Mandatory if tls enabled.
 (Optional)

 ### Example with no TLS auth